-The Chester Aaron Scholarships are awards in the amount of one semester's tuition waiver that go to distinguished candidates in fiction, nonfiction, and poetry.
+The Chester Aaron Scholarship is awarded in the amount of one to two semesters' tuition waivers that go to distinguished candidates in fiction, nonfiction, and poetry.
 Chester Aaron is a Professor Emeritus of English at Saint Mary's College and the author of numerous books of fiction and nonfiction, most recently Black and Blue Jew, Garlic Is Life, and Garlic Kisses.
-This award honors his profound service to students at the College and to his lifelong dedication to the written word.
+This award honors his service to students and to his lifelong dedication to the written word.

 The Alice Bagby Scholarship for Excellence in Writing

 Vanessa Bedient (née Stribling) grew up in Piedmont, California and attended Scripps College, the University of Washington, and UCLA.
-She served as the director of Planned Parenthood in Santa Barbara, where her two children were raised, and later in San Francisco.
 She loved literature and the arts, and was the soul of goodness.

-The Elizbaeth Bishop scholarship is awarded to a distinguished first-year candidate in poetry each year, this award is made possible by the contributions of several anonymous donors and through a large gift from The Murray and Grace Nissman Foundation.
+The Elizabeth Bishop scholarship is awarded to a distinguished first-year candidate in poetry each year.
+This award is made possible through a gift from The Murray and Grace Nissman Foundation.
 Born in Worcester, Massachusetts in 1911, Elizabeth Bishop was raised by two sets of grandparents in Nova Scotia and New England.
 She was a voracious reader and an aspiring writer by the time she enrolled at Vassar College, where she co-founded the literary magazine, The Conspirito.
 After graduating from Vassar, Bishop traveled extensively, settling in Rio de Janeiro from 1951 to 1966.
 She later went on to teach English and creative writing at the University of Washington and Harvard University.
 Her poetry, published in such collections as North and South, A Cold Spring, Questions of Travel, and Geography III, won every major American literary award, including the Pulitzer Prize and the National Book Award.

 This scholarship is made possible by an anonymous donor and honors the life of Judith Lee Stronach (1943-2002), a writer and activist.
-Among her considerable accomplishments, Judith was a published poet and an invited columnist for the Turning Wheel and poetry editor for the Enquiring Mind.
-As a philanthropist Judith was devoted to causes championing Human Rights and since 2000 was an Executive Board Member of Amnesty International.
+Among her considerable accomplishments, Judith was a published poet, an invited columnist for the Turning Wheel, and poetry editor for the Enquiring Mind.
+As a philanthropist, Judith was devoted to causes championing Human Rights and since 2000 was an Executive Board Member of Amnesty International.